US jobless claims reach a pandemic low as economy recovers

 But the spread of the delta variant this summer has put renewed pressure on the economy and the job market.
 On Wednesday, the Federal Reserve reported that U.S. economic activity “downshifted” in July and August, in part because of a pullback in dining out, travel and tourism related to concerns about the delta variant.

+Still, the ongoing drop in applications for unemployment aid — six declines in the past seven weeks — makes clear that most companies are holding onto their workers despite the slowdown.
+That trend should help sustain the economic rebound through the current wave of infections.

-And last week, the government reported that hiring slowed dramatically in August, with employers adding just 235,000 jobs after having added roughly a million in both June and July.
+The pace of hiring, though, has weakened — at least for now.
+Last week, the government reported that hiring slowed dramatically in August, with employers adding just 235,000 jobs after having added roughly a million in both June and July.
 Hiring plummeted in industries that require face-to-face contact with the public, notably restaurants, hotels and retail.
 Still, some jobs were added in other areas, and the unemployment rate actually dropped to 5.2% from 5.4%.

-This week, more than 8 million people lost all their unemployment benefits with the expiration of two federal programs that covered gig workers and people who had been jobless for more than six months.
-Those emergency programs had been created in March 2020, when the pandemic first tore through the economy.
+The steady fall in weekly applications for unemployment benefits coincides with a scaling-back of aid for jobless Americans.
+This week, more than 8 million people lost all their unemployment benefits with the expiration of two federal programs that covered gig workers and people who have been jobless for more than six months.
+Those emergency programs were created in March 2020, when the pandemic first tore through the economy.

+That cutoff isn’t yet reflected in the weekly jobless claims report.
+The report’s data on the emergency programs is delayed by two weeks.
+As of Aug.
+21, 8.8 million people were receiving benefits from these two programs.

-An additional 2 million people have lost a $300-a-week federal supplement to state unemployment benefits that expired this week.
+An additional 2.6 million people were receiving regular state unemployment aid.
+These recipients have just lost a $300-a-week federal unemployment supplement, which also expired this week.

 Some business owners had complained that the federal supplement made it harder to fill open jobs.
 Those pleas led governors in about 25 states to cancel the $300 payment early and to shut off the two emergency programs in most of those states as well.
 But academic research has found that so far, the early cut-offs in jobless benefits have led to only a small increase in hiring in those states.

 Many economists express concern that the cut-off will lead to financial hardship because the resurgence of the pandemic will make it harder for some of the unemployed to find work.
 After previous recessions, emergency expansions of jobless aid ended at a time when far fewer people were still receiving benefits.